hanyu1774/random-crypto-password-generator/README.md

 ## Future work to do...

 From time to time I will update this repo and document my attempts to decrease the binary size and increase efficiency.
 What I wrote above was just... a "brief" summary.
-From now on, future updates will include technical details for better understanding.
+From now on, future updates will include technical details, screenshots, benchmark results etc. for better understanding and transparency.

 My thoughts of what can be done in future...